-- c) Doubler Plates, Half Soles, and Wear Pads-Additional plates may be attached to a pipe system at points where the pipe rests on bearing surfaces.
+- c) Doubler plates, half soles, and wear pads-Additional plates may be attached to a pipe system at points where the pipe rests on bearing surfaces.
 Plates should be fully welded to avoid crevice corrosion except in hydrogen-charging environments, where a weep hole should be included that will not lead to moisture ingress.
 The use of adhesive-bonded stainless steel or composite half soles may be considered, but it is very important to make sure that the adhesive is fully bonded and maintained to effectively eliminate water entrapment.
-Galvanic corrosion should also be considered when using dissimilar materials for this purpose. - d) Dummy Legs (Trunnions)-Historically, dummy leg (trunnion) supports were simple open-ended lengths of pipe welded to a piping system from which the piping system was supported.
+Galvanic corrosion should also be considered when using dissimilar materials for this purpose. - d) Plastic/insulating rod, nonmetallic/composite wraps-The use of these components at pipe supports may assist in limiting the trapping of water in intimate contact with the piping at the support location, reducing the severity of material loss in these areas (referred to as "contact point corrosion"). - e) Dummy legs (trunnions)-Historically, dummy leg (trunnion) supports were simple open-ended lengths of pipe welded to a piping system from which the piping system was supported.
 An open-ended design can allow moisture and debris to become trapped inside the support and cause corrosion of the support and the pipe.
 Dummy leg design should include, as a minimum, drain holes no smaller than 1/4 in.
 (6 mm) located at a low point, with the unattached end of the support being fitted with a fully welded cap or end plate to prevent debris or animals from entering.
 Trunnion design can be improved by using solid sections, such as "C" channels or "I/H" beams, to reduce the risk of this problem.
-However, even solid member sections can trap water and debris depending upon their design and orientation.
+However, even solid member sections can trap water and debris depending on their design and orientation.
 Incorporating a fully welded doubler pad to the pipe at the trunnion attachment location can provide additional corrosion protection and may help distribute loads more evenly.
-The end of a dummy leg support that is not attached to the pipe may or may not be anchored or restrained. - e) Supports on Insulated Lines-Special attention is necessary for the design of supports on insulated lines to minimize the possibility of water ingress and wicking of water into the insulation. - f) Accessibility-The accessibility, and therefore inspectability/maintainability, of pipe supports should be considered during design. - g) Welding-Paths for water ingress into hollow supports can be minimized with the use of fully welded seams.
+The end of a dummy leg support that is not attached to the pipe may or may not be anchored or restrained. - f) Supports on insulated lines-Special attention is necessary for the design of supports on insulated lines to minimize the possibility of water ingress and wicking of water into the insulation. - g) Accessibility-The accessibility, and therefore inspectability/maintainability, of pipe supports should be considered during design. - h) Welding-Paths for water ingress into hollow supports can be minimized with the use of fully welded seams.
 Avoid welding undercut or excessive penetration.
 Welding defects associated with supports can contribute to loss of containment events and, in some cases, be of sufficiently small size to make leak detection and source identification difficult.
-In hydrogen-charging environments, a weep hole should be provided to avoid the buildup of pressure between the plate and pipe. - h) Anchors and Restraints-A connection of a pipe to a stationary structure or foundation to restrict the movement of the pipe in one or more directions (X, Y and/or Z plane).
+In hydrogen-charging environments, a weep hole should be provided to avoid the buildup of pressure between the plate and the pipe. - Anchors and restraints-A connection of a pipe to a stationary structure or foundation to restrict the movement of the pipe in one or more directions (X, Y, and/or Z plane).
 The attachment of an anchor or restraint to a pipe should preferably encircle the pipe to distribute the stresses evenly about the circumference of the piping component(s).